bbl-brainbehaviorlab/MPAL/README.md

 # MPAL (Motion Pattern Analysis)
-#### A Python Open Source Application for the Trajectory Analysis of Hand Motion
+#### A Python Open Source Application for the Analysis of Hand Motion

 ## What is MPAL?
 MPAL is a Python open-source and interactive application designed for analyzing hand motion.
 This application takes 3D